Table of Contents

 Lifestyle Changes – Diet, Exercise, and Sleep

-Lifestyle changes are often overlooked by people with many types of depression, and they can actually be quite effective for overcoming the symptoms.
+Lifestyle changes are often overlooked by people with many types of depression, and they can be quite effective for overcoming the symptoms.

 Simple changes to daily life, including diet, exercise, and proper sleep habits, can have an enormous impact on a person’s depressive symptoms.

-A healthy, well-balanced diet of lean proteins, fresh fruits, and vegetables helps people avoid spikes and dips in blood sugar that have an impact on mood.
-Some foods that increase serotonin are especially helpful for improving mood.
+A healthy, well-balanced diet of lean proteins, fresh fruits, and vegetables helps people avoid spikes and dips in blood sugar that have an impact on emotions.

 Exercise helps reduce symptoms of stress and worry by naturally increasing the production of feel-good neurotransmitters in the brain.